sensu/sensu-docs/content/sensu-core/2.0/reference/entities.md

 subscriptions|
 -------------|------
-description  | A list of subscription names for the entity. required     | false type         | array default      | The entity-specific subscription.
+description  | A list of subscription names for the entity.
+The entity by default has an entity-specific subscription, in the format of `entity:{ID}` where `ID` is the entity's hostname. required     | false type         | array default      | The entity-specific subscription.